-If money was no option, what 10 technology tools would you use in your classroom?
+If money was not a barrier, what 10 technology tools would you use in your classroom?

 I’m certain your list will be different and will vary according to the context in which you work; many of these will also become obsolete.
 But, if money was no barrier, what would you use in your classroom to enhance teaching and learning for your students?